MrMikey59/Web-Development/CSS/00Index.md

 This folder contains CSS notes, snippets and example code.

+CSS seems deceptively straightforward, but there are many challenges when trying to style an app perfectly for all browsers and all screen sizes.
+CSS-Grid and Flexbox are tools that have been developed to make the job a little more structured and more reliable.
+Learn about these tools by playing [Flexbox Froggy](https://flexboxfroggy.com/) and [Grid Garden](https://codepip.com/games/grid-garden/).

+CSS is a container of Rules that modify the browser display of elements.

+### Common Alternatives
 - [CCS Object Model (CSSOM)](https://drafts.csswg.org/cssom/)
 - [Less](http://lesscss.org/) (Run `npm install -g less` to install).
   - [Less Plugin: Clean CSS](https://github.com/less/less-plugin-clean-css)